The 5 Keys were a "Groups' Group." Almost every singer I've ever interviewed places the 5 Keys (along with the Moonglows and

 In April, Aladdin released "Be Anything But Be Mine" backed with "Red Sails In The Sunset."
 The record was reviewed the week of April 12, 1952, along with Lynn Hope's "Please Mr. Sun" and the King Odom Four's "Don't Trade Your Love For Gold."
 The Territorial Picks that week were the Dominoes' "That's What You're Doing To Me" (in New York) and that other Domino (Fats, that is), with "Goin' Home" (in New Orleans).
 "Be Anything But Be Mine" was quite a popular song that year, also being recorded by Ruth Brown, Wini Brown, and Bobby Smith.
 While "Red Sails In The Sunset" would be recorded many times in the history of R&B, in 1952 the Keys had it all to themselves.

 Also in April, the results of the Pittsburgh Courier's annual Theatrical Poll were announced.
 In spite of having led the pack for most of the balloting, the 5 Keys were edged out in the end by the Dominoes.
+(While both the Dominoes and the 5 Keys deserved all the glory they could amass, I've reported in other places that the Pittsburgh Courier Theatrical Poll was useless.
+Many acts you've never heard of scored big, sometimes even coming out on top.)

 On May 9, 1952, the 5 Keys began a week-long stay at the Apollo, along with Big Joe Turner and the Count Basie Orchestra.
 Then it was off on a series of one-nighters in the South, with Hot Lips Page, Varetta Dillard, and Billy Wright.
 Says Maryland, "We changed the way entertainers dressed.
 Others wore very conservative suits.
 We wore red, green and pink suits.
 We came out there dancing.
 The Hucklebuck was our closer and we had dance routines with it."
 Probably through Ike Burton's Brooklyn relatives, he found out about a New York store that would make these colored suits for them.